Ulderrajd/Ulderrajd/README.md

 My main toolkit is **Python**, **SQL**, **Excel**, **Power BI**, and **Tableau**.
 I also spend a lot of time in Excel building models and trackers.
 .

-If you want to see how I got here, check out my [resume / portfolio](#) — link coming soon!

 - Recent grad in International Business Economics from Foreign Trade University
 - IELTS 8.0